 The promotion of diversity of race, gender, age, thought and culture creates positive and productive workplaces where collaboration and innovation thrive.
 AAI has developed interactive workshops and training service offerings around the following themes.

-Focused on racial and gender diversity, AAI’s Diversity Works events bring together employers and BME women to discuss barriers to inclusive employment, representation and workplace culture in facilitated one-day workshops.
+Focused on racial and gender diversity, AAI’s Diversity Works events bring together employers and minority ethnic women to discuss barriers to inclusive employment, representation and workplace culture in facilitated one-day workshops.

 This approach draws on the integral value of face-to-face conversations.
 Many employers experience ‘lightbulb moments’ regarding their hiring practices that hadn’t previously occurred to them.
 Hearing employers talk about their change in perception is an invaluable tool for the jobseekers and support groups that participate.